RcppCore/rcpp-gallery/_posts/2014-07-15-parallel-distance-matrix.md

 ### Implementation using Rcpp

 Here is a re-implementation of `js_distance` using Rcpp.
-Note that this doesn't yet take advantage of parallel processing, but still yields a roughly 50x speedup over the original R version.
+Note that this doesn't yet take advantage of parallel processing, but still yields an approximately 35x speedup over the original R version.

 Abstractly, a Distance function will take two vectors in R<sup>J</sup> and return a value in R<sup>+</sup>.
 In this implementation, we don't support